utiasDSL/rigeo/README.md

 ## Density Realizable Inertial Parameters

-The main feature of this library is a set of necessary conditions for **density realizability** on various primitive shapes (included convex polyhedra, cylinders, and capsules).
-A set of inertial parameters is called density realizable on a given shape if they can be physically realized by some rigid body contained in that shape.
+The main feature of this library is a set of necessary conditions for **density realizability** on shapes which can be described as *convex hulls of ellipsoids* (which includes convex polyhedra, cylinders, and capsules).
+A set of inertial parameters (i.e., mass, center of mass, inertia matrix) is called *density realizable* on a given shape if they can be physically realized by *some* rigid body contained in that shape.
 These conditions can be included in constraints as semidefinite programs for inertial parameter identification for motion and force-torque data.

 ## Other Features